 FORBES 30 UNDER 30 CATEGORY - SPORTS

 PERCENTAGE OF APPLICANTS ADMITTED: 68%

-But we decided not to focus on those outliers.
-Instead, we homed in on those “30 under 30” stars in sports management and marketing.
-The ones who make the machinery of professional athletics spin and hum.
+Instead, we homed in on those “'30 under 30' in Sports” honorees blazing careers in areas like sports management and marketing, those behind-the-scenes players who make the machinery of professional athletics spin and hum.
 Corporate sprinters like Rebecca Whitener, who’s parlayed a B.S. in psychology and exercise science from the College of Charleston to a star turn as Director of Advanced Media Business Development for Major League Baseball.
 Her play: Negotiating digital distribution partnerships and expanding Major League Baseball’s licensing and tech service activities on the web.